limafresh/Brushshe/README.md

 ### Linter
 [Ruff](https://github.com/astral-sh/ruff) is used to maintain code cleanliness.

-Starting from version 2.0.0, each version (except for bug fixes) will be given a codename based on city names.
+Starting with version 2.0.0, each version will be given a code name based on the names of cities in alphabetical order.
+2.0.0 starts with "S" because it is the 18th letter of the alphabet, and since 1.0.0 there have been 18 versions.
+Example:
+2.0.0 - Skopje
+2.1.0 - T..
+2.1.1 - T..
+2.2.0 - U..
+2.x.x - Z..
+2.x.x - A..

 ## 🎨🦅💪